 An Alternate View of the Problem

-In his book, Team of Teams, Gen (Ret) Stanley McChrystal noted that with the coming of the 21st century, our world (and its associated challenges) moved from complicated to complex.
+In his book, Team of Teams: New Rules of Engagement for a Complex World, GEN (Ret) Stanley McChrystal noted that with the coming of the 21st century, our world (and its associated challenges) moved from complicated to complex.
 The predominating organizational focus across all industries, including the Army, of efficiency is no longer sufficient for organizational success, let alone survival.
 Adaptability needs to become just as essential, if not more so, as efficiency.
 In fact, research conducted in 1992 by John Kotter (author of Leading Change) and James Heskett found that corporate cultures mainly defined by adaptability enjoyed higher long-term success.

 Chiefly, the Army, like all major enduring organizations, suffers from cultural lag.
 Cultural lag refers to the notion that culture (organizational or societal) takes time to catch up with technological innovations, and that social problems and conflicts are caused by this lag.
 For this application, I consider “technological innovations” from the definition to include prioritized organizational adaptability.
 Deeply rooted in the ways of organizational efficiency, the Army has not yet adapted in order to respond to the new OE of the 21st century.
 The symptoms of cultural lag – poor career management, overly-centralized training management, the stifling of innovation, and other unfortunate artifacts of our current culture – are the root causes of problems the Army faces right now like retention, job satisfaction, and even anti-intellectualism attitudes.